Chinese postal romanization: Later developments

 Critics described the Ministry's standard, now called Old National Pronunciation, as a mishmash of dialects, bookish, and reminiscent of previous dynasties.
 While drawing phonetic features from Beijing dialect, many phonological features of Southern Mandarin had been retained.
-In December 1921, Henri Picard-Destelan, codirector of the Post Office, quietly ordered a return to Nanking syllabary "until such time as uniformity is possible."
+In December 1921, Henri Picard-Destelan, co-director of the Post Office, quietly ordered a return to Nanking syllabary "until such time as uniformity is possible."
 Although the Soothill-Wade period was brief, it was a time when 13,000 offices were created, a rapid and unprecedented expansion.
 At the time the policy was reversed, one third of all postal establishments used Soothill-Wade spelling.
-The Ministry published a revised pronunciation standard based strictly on Northern Mandarin in 1932.
+The Ministry published a revised pronunciation standard based strictly on Jilu Mandarin in 1932.

 In 1943, the Japanese ousted A. M. Chapelain, the last French head of the Chinese post.
 The post office had been under French administration almost continuously since Piry's appointment as postal secretary in 1901.

 In 1958, Communist China announced that it was adopting the pinyin romanization system.
 Implementing the new system was a gradual process.
 The government did not get around to abolishing postal romanization until 1964.
 Even then, the post office did not adopt pinyin, but merely withdrew Latin characters from official use, such as in postal cancellation markings.

 Mapmakers of the time followed various approaches.
-Private atlas makers generally used postal romanization in the 1940s, but they later shifted to Wade-Giles.
-The U.S. Central Intelligence Agency used a mix of postal romanization and Wade-Giles.
-The U.S. Army Map Service used Wade-Giles exclusively.
+Private atlas makers generally used postal romanization before ultimately shifting to Wade–Giles.
+The U.S. Central Intelligence Agency used a mix of postal romanization and Wade–Giles.
+The U.S. Army Map Service used Wade–Giles exclusively.

 The U.S. government and the American press adopted pinyin in 1979.
 The International Organization for Standardization followed suit in 1982.

 Postal romanization remained official in Taiwan until 2002, when Tongyong Pinyin was adopted.
 In 2009, Hanyu Pinyin replaced Tongyong Pinyin as the official romanization (see Chinese language romanization in Taiwan).
 While street names in Taipei have been romanized via Hanyu Pinyin, municipalities throughout Taiwan, such as Kaohsiung and Tainan, presently use a number of romanizations, including Tongyong Pinyin and postal romanization.